DanGeospatial/GP-zip/README.md

 # GP-zip
 ZIP files but with your Nvidia GPU!
 Originally designed for compressing research data for archiving.

+The goal is a shorter run time and lower power usage than CPU-based alternatives.

 # Requirements
 - PySide6>=6.6